microsoft/QuantumKatas/BoundedKnapsack/README.md

 # Welcome!

 The "BoundedKnapsack" quantum kata is a series of exercises designed to teach you to use Grover's search algorithm to solve the knapsack problem - a prominent computational problem that is very applicable in industries like e-commerce.
 The overall goal in this kata is to solve the knapsack optimization problem by running Grover's algorithm.
-You will implement oracles that describe the knapsack problem, and use these oracles with Grover's algorithm to solve the problem.
+You will implement oracles that implement various parts of the knapsack problem, and use these oracles with Grover's algorithm to solve the problem.

 * More information on the knapsack problem can be found [on Wikipedia](https://en.wikipedia.org/wiki/Knapsack_problem).
 * It is strongly recommended to complete the [Grover's Algorithm kata](./../GroversAlgorithm/) before proceeding to this one.
 You can also refer to its [README](./../GroversAlgorithm/README.md) for the list of resources on Grover's algorithm.